pali-english/pali-english.github.io/README.md

 for the sake of another, however great.
 Knowing well what’s good for you,
 be intent upon your true goal.

+    Attadatthaṁ paratthena,
+        Attadatthaṁ: one's own good, one's own benefit
+        Paratthena: for the sake of another, for another's benefit

+    Bahunāpi na hāpaye;
+        Bahunāpi: even if it's great, even though it might be much
+        Na: not
+        Hāpaye: neglect, abandon

+    Attadatthamabhiññāya,
+        Attadattham: one's own good, one's own benefit
+        Abhiññāya: knowing well, understanding fully

+    Sadatthapasuto siyā.
+        Sadatthapasuto: be intent upon a good goal, inclined to the right aim
+        Siyā: should be

+    Attavaggo dvādasamo.
+        Attavaggo: the chapter on the self
+        Dvādasamo: the twelfth

 ### 13. Lokavagga: The World

 Hīnaṁ dhammaṁ na seveyya,